tiger2380/Swidly-MVC-Framework/README.md

 user the "dump.sql" to generate test database

+### the root "index.php" file is only needed when running from built-in PHP server

 ## Configuration
 The configuration settings are stored under [Swidly/Core/config.php](Swidly/Core/config.php) You can access the settings in your code by: `Swidly::getConfig('db::host')`.
 You can also set a default value by: `Swidly::getConfig('db::host', 'localhost')`.